Street Child World Cup: History

-Ahead of the 2014 FIFA World Cup in Brazil, the Street Child World Cup in association with Save the Children, united 230 street-connected children representing 19 countries to play in their own international football tournament, festival of arts and Congress for their rights.
+Ahead of the 2014 FIFA World Cup in Brazil, the Street Child World Cup in association with Save the Children, united 230 street-connected children representing 19 countries to play in their own international football tournament, festival of arts, and Congress for their rights.

-For the first time, a girls’ tournament ran alongside the boys’.
-Nine girls’ teams played for street-connected, homeless, and at-risk girls around the world, offering a level playing field to show their potential and raise awareness of the specific challenges street-connected girls face.
+For the first time, a girls' tournament ran alongside the boys'.
+Nine girls' teams played.
 Brazil were crowned champions after a close-fought match versus the Philippines 1-0.

-Boys representing 15 national teams played in Brazil.
+The boys representing 15 national teams played in Brazil.
 Tanzania reached the final versus their neighbours in Burundi.
 Tanzania 3–1 Burundi.

-Following the Street Child World Cup, the National Secretariat for Human Rights of Brazil invited our partner organisation, O Pequeno Nazareno, to present their ‘Children are not of the streets’ policy at a national summit for street children in 2015.

-Pope Francis

-He blessed the Street Child World Cup and declared it a “significant initiative”.

-HRH Prince William, Duke of Cambridge

-HRH Prince William, Duke of Cambridge sent a message of support and encouragement to the teams.

-Gilberto Silva

-Brazil World Cup Winner and Arsenal invincible, Gilberto Silva came to the tournament and was inspired by the children to become a Street Child United global ambassador.

-Bebeto & Zico

-Brazil legends Bebeto and Zico visited and pledged their support.